Layr-Labs/eigenlayer-contracts/docs/permissions/KeyRegistrar.md

 ### Deregistration/Key Rotation

 Deregistration takes a dependency on the `AllocationManager`.
 In particular, operators are only allowed to deregister their keys if they are not slashable by an operatorSet.

-To rotate a key, an operator must wait until it is not slashable and then register a new key.
+To rotate a key, an operator must deregister from the operatorSet, wait until it is not slashable, deregister its key, and then register a new key.
 If the operator was not slashable, it can rotate its key without a delay.

 ```mermaid
 sequenceDiagram